Breads and Muffins

 2 c. sugar

-2 c. pumpkin pie filling (I use one can)
+2 c. pumpkin pie filling (I use one small can)

 2 c. flour